There are several steps necessary to get the fulltext of a scanned print. The whole OCR process is shown in the following figure:

 Step 14.1: Font style annotation

 Post Correction (Optional)

 Step 16: Post-correction

-If Ground Truth data is available, the OCR can be evaluated.
+If Ground Truth data is available, the OCR and layout recognition can be evaluated.

 Generic Data Management (Optional)